jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 According to this graph, we can observe that there is no correlation between fitted values and residual, which means the observations are independent.
-Then, I checked if all errors are errors are normally distributed with the same variance and mean equals to 0.
+Then, I checked if all errors are normally distributed with the same variance and mean equals to 0.

 <p align="center">
   <img alt="Normal Q-Q Plot" src="{{ site.baseurl }}/images/20161111-normalqqplot.png"/>